FR | EN

 The Opisthokonta branch groups Animalia and Fungi, while Archaeplastida contains the Plantae kingdom; humans are thus phylogenetically closer to fungi than to plants.

-The first is the estimated number of living species, which is a subject of debate among biologists, the number having evolved significantly since the advent of genetics, varying today between 10 million and 1 trillion [2–7].
+The first indicator is the estimated number of living species, which is a subject of debate among biologists, the number having evolved significantly since the advent of genetics, varying today between 10 million and 1 trillion [2–7].

 The group Eukaryota here includes only animals, fungi, and plants.
 Among eukaryotes (organisms whose cells possess a nucleus), the estimated number varies between 8 million [7] and 170 million [2].